dukeofgaming/flexion-unitconverter/README.md

         --personal
   ```

-## Future improvements
+## Future Improvements

 * Provision AWS EKS Cluster through Terraform instead of command line.
 Currently, the AWS EKS Cluster was provided via
   `eksctl`
 * Provision AWS EC2 Instance for staging through Terraform as well, currently, this was deployed manually.
-* Add HTTPS to both staging and production
+* Add HTTPS to both staging and production instances of the application
+* Migrate Artifactory JCR from embedded database to PostgreSQL (bundle JDBC driver & modified config file into a new
+  Dockerfile built by docker-compose)
+* Upgrade Jenkins to latest version
+* Improve UI to use a variable row data grid, or a CSV/Excel importer... something more useful for teachers :)
+* Optimize build time with different mechanism to output the test results
+* Change implementation of TemperatureConverter class to something that does not require instantiation / more memory efficient